The Catholic Defender VS SolaFide Opponent

 The issue is not really faith, which is to be understood.
 The real difference is you’re defending of faith as “SolaFide” or faith alone.
 I speak of Grace, Faith, and Good works as proceeding from one to another and they are interconnected.
 Their importance places us within the New and Everlasting Covenant.
 Baptism is necessary for Salvation because this is the sign and seal of the Holy Spirit.
 He transmits His sanctifying grace through them.
 That is why the households of Lydia, the Jailer, and St. Paul were baptized.

-Faith also needs to be nourished or it can be drowned out through disobedience, those who heard the word of God but allowed the Devil to steal them away, those who recieved the word with joy, only to fall away because of trials, and yet still others are choked because of worldly anxieties and riches and pleasures of this life.
+Faith also needs to be nourished or it can be drowned out through disobedience, those who heard the word of God but allowed the Devil to steal them away, those who received the word with joy, only to fall away because of trials, and yet still others are choked because of worldly anxieties and riches and pleasures of this life.

 OSAS My opponent did not name one other thing Abraham was doing besides believing God at this justification.
 That proves faith alone!
 A later circumcision does not change that fact.